magnesiumlabs/magnesium/packages/shape/README.md

 @use "@magnesium/shape";

 .foo {
-    @include shape.property(medium); // Will generate a CSS Custom Property with default shape.
+    @include shape.declaration(medium); // Will generate a CSS Custom Property with default shape.
-    @include shape.property(medium, 16px); // Will generate a CSS Custom Property with new shape.
+    @include shape.declaration(medium, 16px); // Will generate a CSS Custom Property with new shape.
-    @include shape.property(border-radius, medium); // Will generate a `var()` CSS Function with default shape.
+    @include shape.declaration(border-radius, medium); // Will generate a `var()` CSS Function with default shape.
 }
 ```